 Mrs. Boyle received her BA from Douglass College, Rutgers University in New Brunswick, NJ.
 Upon completion from college, she attended William Paterson University to receive her Teacher of the Handicapped certification, as well as her Master's with a concentration in developmental disabilities.
-She has had the pleasure of working within the Franklin Lakes school district for the past 14 years serving as a Special Education teacher within the CAPS program, primary SLD program, the CRS Resource Program and most recently the secondary SLD classroom at WAS.
+She has had the pleasure of working within the Franklin Lakes school district for the past 20 years serving as a Special Education teacher within the CAPS program, primary SLD program, the CRS Resource Program and most recently the primary and secondary Bridges classrooms at WAS.

 In her spare time, she enjoys spending time with her husband and 3 beautiful daughters.
 Together we enjoy outdoor activities such as; hiking, camping, fishing, swimming, and building sandcastles on the beach.
 On the rare occasions when she is by herself, Mrs. Boyle enjoys, running, reading, cooking and baking.